mjclemente/algolia.cfc/README.md

 index.operation( args );
 ```

-There is an obvious convenience to having an *Index* object; you can initialize it once, and then you don't need to provide the `indexName` argument repeatedly.
-However, in the case of one-off operations, being able to use the main client without initializing
+There is an obvious benefit to using the *Index* object - once initialized you don't need to provide the `indexName` argument for every request.
+However, being able to use the main Algolia client without initializing an index can be convenient for one-off operations, as well as for backwards compatibility with earlier versions of this wrapper.

 ### Frontend search